 Besides emergencies, International SOS provides several country-specific online resources—including country guides and email alerts—that may be helpful before you leave and while you’re away.

-In case of any problem also call Prof. Erspamer, Amelia, or Corrado.
+In case of any problem also call Prof. Erspamer or a TA.

 In Milan the best hospital is Ospedale Niguarda, tel.
-02-6444-1 (four miles from the Residence Pian della Nave).
+02-6444-1 (two miles from Residence Zara).
 The closest hospital to IULM (only half a mile) is the Ospedale San Paolo, tel.
 02-81-841.

 If you need a doctor, a dentist, a psychologist, or a chiropractor, the following medical centers will be able to assist you in English (please check their sites for office hours and locations):